nomisRev/conductor-demo-google-devfest2016/README.md

  * Conductor is a module that demoes Conductor libary with DI/MVP/Anko
  * Kondutor is a kotlin version of the Konductor example.
+ - The core module contains the shared code of Conductor and Konductor.
+Like Presenters, DI components (setup), model, utility classes, etc.

  * plainoldandroidmaster-detail, traditionalsharedelement are modules only for presentation purposes.